This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Blood and stool may be collected and sent to a lab for tests.

 - An endoscopy is a procedure in which a scope is used to see the inside of your esophagus and stomach.
 A scope is a long, bendable tube with a light on the end of it.
 A camera may be hooked to the scope.
 A biopsy may also be done.
-A biopsy is when your caregiver takes tissue samples from your esophagus and sends it to a lab for tests.
+A biopsy is when your healthcare provider takes tissue samples from your esophagus and sends it to a lab for tests.
 These tests will show if the cells of your esophagus have dysplasia (abnormal changes to your cells and tissues).